 The study investigated comparative performance of AE modes implemented in both a secured smart card application platform (representative of a pre-deployed device), and as native code on a smart card chip.
-The selected platform was a MULTOS ML3 card, using the Infineon SLE78 chip [7], which can be CC EAL4+ certified, and includes good defences against physical, side-channel [12][13] and fault attacks.
-The native mode implementation used a Samsung 16-bit smart card chip (S3CC9E8) [23], and as the crypto-coprocessor did not support AES, its performance comparisons used 3DES/DES [5].
-The S3CC9E8 is a secured microcontroller with physical attack protection, fault sensors and some side-channel countermeasures, however it would normally require added defensive measures in software; this is discussed further in Section VI.
+The selected platform was a MULTOS ML3 card, using the Infineon SLE78 chip [8], which can be CC EAL4+ certified, and includes good defences against physical, side-channel [13][14] and fault attacks.
+The original native mode implementation used a Samsung 16-bit smart card chip (S3CC9E8) [24], and as the crypto-coprocessor did not support AES, its performance comparisons used 3DES/DES [6].
+The S3CC9E8 is a secured microcontroller with physical attack protection, fault sensors and some sidechannel countermeasures, however, it would normally require added defensive measures in software; this is discussed further in Section VI.
+The extended study was able to add a native mode implementation on the SLE78 chip supporting both AES and 3DES/DES variants.
 The AE modes considered in detail were OCB (OCB2 and OCB3), CCM and ETM; with some GCM experiments.

-The EMV protocol would normally have a preliminary Diffie Hellman key and nonce exchange, however this was not modelled as would be common to all AE modes and so would not affect performance comparison.
+The EMV protocol would normally have a preliminary Diffie Hellman key and nonce exchange, however, this was not modelled as would be common to all AE modes and so would not affect performance comparison.
 Associated Data is not needed in the EMV protocol.
-Communicated data is required to fit within one or more standard Application Data Protocol Units (APDU) [8], and with the exception of OCB modes, all APDU payloads that are not multiples of the encryption block-size are padded prior to encryption.
+Communicated data is required to fit within one or more standard Application Data Protocol Units (APDU) [9], and with the exception of OCB modes, all APDU payloads that are not multiples of the encryption block-size are padded prior to encryption.
 The memory in smart card chips is very restricted and protocol/algorithm execution is expected to place very limited demands on it, leaving maximum space for OS and applications.
 For our tests, a working assumption was that 80-90% of the memory was unavailable.
 The RAM in smart cards is usually much faster for writing than the NVM and so critical objects/buffers are implemented in a RAM.
 Our application was limited to no more than 10% of the available RAM (so if 8k, we could have 800 bytes).
 The application was restricted to no more than 10% of the available code/data space (so if a 64k flash device then 6.4kbytes was allowed).
 Some implementations benefit from trading NVM space for speed using pre-computed tables, which is not well suited to smart cards, but up to 10% of the NVM space was assumed available for this.
 In general the imposed memory restrictions proved not to be a problem for the implemented AE modes.

 Test software was in 'C', so it could be adapted and directly comparable for both MULTOS and native implementations.
 There is a single test application that incorporates all the AE modes plus test utilities that measure various core functions.
 The interface is based on APDU commands and responses, with the payload data consisting of blocks of plaintext or ciphertext.
-For message timing precision, commands were run 1024 times before response, in order to compensate for measurement tolerance.
+For message timing precision, commands were run at least 1024 times before response, in order to compensate for measurement tolerance.
 Communication delay was removed (via calibration) from the test results, although it is reconsidered in Section VII.
 We will now continue the discussion by providing an overview of the AE modes.